 - Homebound Services are the most restrictive learning environment.
 Students who qualify for homebound instruction would need a physician’s release to participate in any in-person school activities.

 - Homebound services are not intended as a long-term substitute for school attendance nor as an alternative route to graduation.
 An important part of the plan for providing homebound educational services should be a transition plan to return the student back to the campus as soon as medically possible.

 - Homebound services are not always effective in addressing the needs of students who are experiencing school phobia, school avoidance or have a moderate condition such as chronic fatigue syndrome.
 Effective interventions should address the underlying issues affecting the student’s ability to participate in the general curriculum at school.

-- Homebound services are not a long term substitute for attending classes.
-Students who plan to attend college need the classroom experience and rigor to be fully prepared.
+- Homebound services are not a long-term substitute for attending classes.
+Students who plan to attend college need classroom experience and rigor to be fully prepared.
 While homebound services will preserve attendance and credit, the preparation for university level coursework is best addressed at the school campus.